JIUYANGZH/opticalmaterials_database/README.md

 ### Pre-requisite
 This instruction of installation is based on a Windows computer.

-The quickest way to install the ChemDataExtractor version is via Anaconda.
+The quickest way to install these tools is via Anaconda.
-Anaconda can be downloaded free of charge via the Anaconda official website [https://www.anaconda.com/products].
+Anaconda can be downloaded free of charge from the Anaconda official website [https://www.anaconda.com/products].
 This installation process also requires the Microsoft Visual Studio C++ 2014 or later version installed.
-They can be downloaded freely via the Microsoft official website [https://visualstudio.microsoft.com/].
+They can be downloaded freely from the Microsoft official website [https://visualstudio.microsoft.com/].

 ### Create a new visual environment via Conda